vitessio/website/content/en/docs/reference/programs/vtctl/shards.md

 ### ShardReplicationPositions

 Shows the replication status of each replica machine in the shard graph.
-In this case, the status refers to the replication lag between the master vttablet and the replica vttablet.
-In Vitess, data is always written to the master vttablet first and then replicated to all replica vttablets.
+In this case, the status refers to the replication lag between the primary vttablet and the replica vttablet.
+In Vitess, data is always written to the primary vttablet first and then replicated to all replica vttablets.
 Output is sorted by tablet type, then replication position.
 Use ctrl-C to interrupt command and see partial result if needed.

 #### Example